hail-is/hail/python/hail/docs/scans.rst

 The ``scan`` module is exposed as ``hl.scan``, e.g. ``hl.scan.sum``.

-The functions in this module perform rolling aggregations along the desired axis;
+The functions in this module perform rolling aggregations along the rows of a table, or along the rows or columns of a matrix table.
+The value of the scan at a given row (or column) is the result of applying the corresponding aggregator to all previous rows .
+Scans directly over entries are not currently supported.

-For example, the ``count`` aggregator can be used as ``hl.scan.count`` to add an index along the rows of a `Table` or the rows or columns of a `MatrixTable`.
+For example, the ``count`` aggregator can be used as ``hl.scan.count`` to add an index along the rows of a `Table` or the rows or columns of a `MatrixTable`; the two statements below produce identical tables:

+    >>> ht_with_idx = ht.add_index()
+    >>> ht_with_idx = ht.annotate(idx=hl.scan.count())

-For example, to add a rolling sum of a Table field, we could do:
+For example, to compute a cumulative sum for a row field in a table:

-    >>> ht_scan = ht.select(ht.ID, ht.Z, rolling_sum=hl.scan.sum(ht.Z))
+    >>> ht_scan = ht.select(ht.ID, ht.Z, cum_sum=hl.scan.sum(ht.Z))
     >>> ht_scan.show()
     +-------+-------+-------------+
     |    ID |     Z | rolling_sum |